Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 1. If the Respondent is found “not responsible” for a Major Infraction, the Case Resolution Board may work with the parties and witnesses as it deems appropriate to determine if any further action or recommendation (such as mediation or institution of lesser charges) should be taken.

-3. The Vice Provost and Dean of Student Affairs (or designee) will review the record to ensure that the evidence supports the findings, the respondent was given due process, and that the procedures set forth by the UNC Board of Governor’s Policy on Minimum Substantive and Procedural Standards for Student Disciplinary Proceedings were followed.
-The Vice Provost and Dean of Student Affairs may:
+3. The Vice Provost of Student Affairs (or designee) will review the record to ensure that the evidence supports the findings, the respondent was given due process, and that the procedures set forth by the UNC Board of Governor’s Policy on Minimum Substantive and Procedural Standards for Student Disciplinary Proceedings were followed.
+The Vice Provost of Student Affairs may:

 1. remand it for a new Case Resolution Meeting (or other appropriate proceedings) before the Case Resolution Board if necessary; or